kitnil/awesome/README.md

 ## JavaScript

+- [play-with](https://github.com/grmat/play-with) - WebExtension to open a video stream on a web page with an external player.
 - [torrent-mount](https://github.com/mafintosh/torrent-mount) - Mount a torrent (or magnet link) as a filesystem in real time using torrent-stream and fuse.
 AKA MAD SCIENCE!
 - [variety](https://github.com/variety/variety) - A schema analyzer for MongoDB
 - [WALC](https://github.com/cstayyab/WALC) - An unofficial WhatsApp Desktop client for linux systems.